 Are you worried about the economy?
 Concerned about the high unemployment figures that we hear on the news month after month?
-Have you bought into the myth that it is near-impossible to find a new job during a recession?
+Have you bought into the myth that it is near-impossible to job search during a recession?

 Here are 21 tips that you can put into action today to speed your own job search and drive it to a fast, successful conclusion.

-3. Create and follow a multi-pronged job search plan – An effective job search campaign is one that includes the strategic, planned, methodical use of a variety of job search approaches.
+3. Create and follow a multi-pronged job search plan – An effective job search campaign is always one that includes the strategic, planned, methodical use of a variety of job search approaches.
+This is true always, not just in recessionary times of high unemployment.
 Answering ads alone is almost never enough.
-Neither is networking, working with headhunters, using internet job search sources, or researching and targeting specific employers.
+Neither is networking, working with headhunters, using social media, or researching and targeting specific employers.
 But, when you combine all these approaches and launch an integrated, multi-pronged job search campaign, you will always come out ahead.

 4. Approach your job search as if it were a job itself – Get organized and create a system for managing your job search.
 An organized plan and system will help keep you motivated, moving forward, and focused on achieving the ultimate goal.
 At the very least, you need a calendaring system, a system of logging inter-related and follow-up activities, a contact management system, and a filing system.

 5. Assemble a support team – You should build a support team around you of people who can help you stay motivated and on track while giving you honest feedback and helping you stay accountable to your goals.
+This is especially true when you are conducting a job search during a recession and will need to stay motivated and moving forward.
 By assembling a good mix of people to support you, from a diversity of backgrounds and professions, you will receive a variety of different perspectives, ideas, and insights that can be very helpful.
-You should consider joining a job search support club or group – a local one if one is available or an online one.

 6. Develop and promote your personal brand – Personal branding (the process of clarifying and communicating what makes you and your unique value proposition different and special) differentiates you from your peers and helps to position you as a leader in your field.
 By knowing and promoting your brand, you achieve instant, precision-like focus that positions you as the ideal candidate for the specific type of opportunity that interests you.